hansontram/morning-routine-app/README.md

 # Magic Mornings Checklist App

-This web application allows users to add activities to their to their morning routine list, mark them complete, and delete them as they complete the tasks.
+This web application allows users to add activities to their morning routine checklist, mark them complete, and delete them.

 <img width="868" alt="Screen Shot 2022-10-15 at 2 24 55 PM" src="https://user-images.githubusercontent.com/97640502/196008761-92a1d903-2113-4704-a808-e60320008318.png">